 Your pet may experience one or two of these symptoms or quite a few of them.
 A discussion of symptoms will help the veterinarian to properly diagnose your pet.

 How Do You Treat Cancer in Pets?

 The exact treatment method depends on the type of cancer your dog or cat is diagnosed with.
 There are four types of cancers cats can get, including lymphoma, squamous cell carcinoma, mast cell tumor, and bone cancer.
 With one in five cats being diagnosed with cancer, it is important to know how this medical condition is treated.
 As for treatments, common treatment methods include surgery, chemotherapy, and radiation therapy.

-As for dogs, you may wonder what is the most common cancer in dogs.
+As for dogs, you may wonder what the most common cancer in dogs is.
 The types of cancers most often seen in this pet include malignant lymphoma, mast cell tumors, mammary gland tumors, soft tissue sarcomas, and bone cancer.
 Cancer is often more common in dogs than cats.
-To answer the question as to how many dogs get cancer, 50% of dogs over 10 years of age develop cancer.
+To answer the question as to how many dogs get cancer, 50% of dogs over ten years of age develop cancer.
 As with cats, surgery, radiation therapy, and chemotherapy are the most frequently used treatment methods.